kubernetes/website/docs/admin/etcd.md

    to those etcd's.
 Assuming no other client goes out of its way to try to connect and write to this obscure port, no new data will be written during this period.
-1. If the desired api to use is v3 and detected on is v2, do the offline migration from v2 to v3 data format.
+1. If the desired api to use is v3 and detected one is v2, do the offline migration from v2 to v3 data format.
    For that we are using two tools:
    1. ./etcdctl migrate - official tool for migration provided by CoreOS